iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 To reduce the number of Pods required in a multi-cluster deployment of IOMesh, the management components shared by all IOMesh clusters, including the IOMesh Operator, IOMesh CSI driver, and Node Disk Manager, will be installed on the first IOMesh cluster, which is referred to as the management cluster.

 > _Note:_
 > Expanding an IOMesh cluster to two or more clusters is not supported.
-You should

 **Prerequisites**
 - Verify that all requirements in [Prerequisites](https://docs.iomesh.com/deploy-iomesh-cluster/prerequsites.md) are met.
 - The IOMesh version should be 1.0.0.
-- A Kubernetes cluster consisting of at least six worker nodes.
+- A Kubernetes cluster consisting of at least 6 worker nodes.

 **Procedure**